Cam Ne incident: The Marine Corps perspective

 The huts were burned to ensure they would not be reused by VC forces after the Americans moved on.
 The Viet Cong force estimated to be between 30 and 100 strong had fired upon the Marines as they withdrew from the village.
-Four Marines were wounded and one Vietnamese child were killed in the fighting.
+Four Marines were wounded and one Vietnamese child was killed in the fighting.
 No enemy bodies were found; the Marines assumed they carried off their dead.
 The Marines used great force on August 3 at Cam Ne because they expected it to be occupied by Viet Cong soldiers.
 They had taken casualties there the previous month.
 They felt the CBS report was distorted and were critical of CBS for telling only part of the story.

 On 9 August, another Marine unit operating near Cam Ne came under enemy fire: two Marines were killed and more than twenty were wounded.
 The Marines decided to complete the job of securing the area.
 On 18 August the Marines returned in force, but this time, the villagers were given full warning.
 In addition to searching Cam Ne, the Marines built shelters for Vietnamese civilians.
 The entire village was cleared.
 No VC were found in Cam Ne and there were no casualties.

 Conclusion

-Although American military commanders considered Safer's report both distorted and incomplete, they were not unresponsive to it.
-They realized killing civilians and destruction of village property had serious consequences in a struggle where winning hearts and minds was an essential component of military victory.

 Over a year later during two Operation County Fair a joint US-ARVN sweep of the village complex (not necessarily the same village as Cam Ne refers to a set of six villages) on 17 March 1966, 3rd Battalion, 3rd Marines claiming to have killed 2 VC in the village and captured a suspected VC nurse and held 13 others for questioning and found two ARVN deserters.